 P.G. : In painting I have never adopted a political posture, but “Support surface” did interest me.
 My paintings have always tried to say, “I am a canvas stretched out upon a stretcher”.

-B.G. : One senses that you recycle elements which once had a value all unto themselves in modern art, a little like “reemployment” in architecture when already used materiel is used again to construct else.
+B.G. : One senses that you recycle elements which once had a value all unto themselves in modern art, a little like “reemployment” in architecture when already used materiel is used again to

 P.G. : I use them to make them into a work, I take elements which one had a theoretical value to make a painting.